griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 ![Add service](/Images/service info.png)

 Generate and Store SSH Keys
 ---------------------------
+SSH (Secure Shell) is a pair of private and public key cryptography that allows secure authentication of users to allow login and manipulating of remote operating systems.
+One benefit of having a SSH key is that users can be authenticated without the need of sending a password to the network.
+SSH keys always come in pairs, private and public- the public key can be distributed with any SSH server, while the private key is to be safely guarded by the owner.
+The key pair authenticates the user by verifying that the public and private keys match with each other.
+Because one cannot access your account without both key pairs, SSH is a much more safe and secure form of storing your information.

-To get, upload, or regenerate keys, go to the subsection "Services" under the tab "Platform."
-To upload keys, press "Edit," specify service name and press "Upload" button.
-To renegerate keys, press "Edit," and then "Regenerate" button.
+To upload or regenerate keys, go to the subsection "Services" under the tab "Platform."
+If you already have an existing SSH key, you can upload keys.
+To do so, press "Edit," specify service name and press "Upload" button.
+If you do not have an existing SSH key, or wish to create a new one (for example, if you think the other keys are unsafe), you can regenerate keys.
+To do so, press "Edit," and then "Regenerate" button.
 SSH Keys should appear.
-(EXPLAIN SSH KEYS.
-DIFFERENCE BETWEEN UPLOAD/REGENERATE KEYS.)

 ![SSH keys](/Images/ssh keys.png)